Bira/octopus-carnival/_drafts/rpg-cyberpunk.md

 if they wanted to be in-genre, just like you had to have knights in plate and wizards in flowing robes when playing D&D.

-As I said back in the first post, this fixation not only on visual style but on the very specific visual style of Cyberpunk 2020 is a big part of why a lot of people consider cyberpunk to be a "retro" genre these days.
-I would say it even washed back into literature and became one of the reasons why "post-cyberpunk" is seen as a separate genre despite being largely about the same themes[^3].
+As I said back in the first post, this fixation on the very specific visual style of Cyberpunk 2020 is a big part of why a lot of people consider cyberpunk to be a "retro" genre these days.
+I would say it even fed back into literature and became one of the reasons why "post-cyberpunk" is seen as a separate genre despite being largely about the same themes[^3].

 It was also at the root of the Great Shadowrun Edition War when its Fourth Edition was published in 2005.
 They tried to modernize the look of the game